trek-view/basecamp/_posts/2020-04-03-virtual-tours-guided-by-local-experts.md

 ---
 date: 2020-04-03
 title: "Don’t Let the Lockdown Stop You Exploring"
-description: "Calling all armchair adventurers!"
+description: "Calling all armchair adventurers!
+Join us for a series of virtual tours to the world's most awe inspiring places."
 categories: updates
 tags: [Treehouse]
 author_staff_member: dgreenwood